vstehle/ebbr/source/chapter2-uefi.rst

 UEFI Secure Boot is optional for this specification.

-If Secure Boot is implemented, it must conform to the UEFI specification for Secure Boot.
+If Secure Boot is implemented, it must conform to the UEFI specification for Secure Boot and the `CryptoIndicationsSupported` variable must be implemented (see :ref:`section-required-global-vars`).
 There are no additional requirements for Secure Boot.

 UEFI Runtime Services
 =====================